Eric-lgong/Eric-lgong.github.io/_posts/2017-11-21-Notebook-cheatsheet.md

 Aligning text in native markdown is not possible.
 However, you can align the text using inline HTML tags.
 For example, you can use `<div style="text-align: right"> show-the-text-to-the-right </div>` to align the text to the right.
 The outcome is as follows:
 <div style="text-align: right"> show-the-text-to-the-right </div>

 Use `<div style="text-align: center"> show-the-text-in-the-middle </div>` to put the text in the middle.
-The outcome is as follows:
+It renders to:
 <div style="text-align: center"> show-the-text-in-the-middle </div>
 <br>